freds72/poom-sdk/README.md

 Adds an item to player's start inventory.
 First weapon added is the weapon selected at start.

 > The initial startitem list is never inherited and must be specified in full for each player class.

+### TrailType _classname_
+Specifies the actor _classname_ to spawn at last thing position every frame.
+Example use: rocket trail.

 ## Actor Flags